Please Wait

 Commenting on the adaptability of FRAML for efficient prevention of financial crimes and fraudulent activities, Sanjay Bhakta had a logical statement.
 He endorsed the fact that AI & ML (Machine Learning) are helping against this fight while AML vulnerabilities are touching the sky.

 However, adding a twist to the concept of FRAML, our other experts Luke Raven and Kennedy Meda had different opinions on the matter.
-The unpopular opinion on FRAML was the difference in operations of both fraud and financial crimes.

 Is Artificial Intelligence to Blame?